zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 This is English as a Second Language Podcast episod e 883.
 I'm your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
 That's right, Lo s Angeles, California.

 Go to our website at ESLPod.com.
-You can become a m ember of ESL Podcast.
+You can become a member of ESL Podcast.
 Get our Learning Guide.
 Get all the wonderful thing s that come with the ESL Podcast membership.

 This episode is a dialogue between Mrs. Mason and C arl about taking care of a difficult child.
 Let’s get started.